jramb/xlscripter/README.md

 Then

-    java -jar xlscripter.jar transformer.clj input.xlsx output.txt
+    java -jar xlscripter.jar input.xlsx output.txt transformer.clj

 produces an output.txt according to the transformer.
+The transformer might take additional parameters following.

 ## Example

-This transformer converts the spreadsheet into tab-separated text:
+This transformer `tabsep.clj` converts the spreadsheet into tab-separated text:

     (ns xlscripter.custom)